AlecAivazis/jeeves/README.md

 !withdraw Lava Core, 2x Righteous Orb
 ```

-NOTE: item names are not case-sensitive but the command is, so `!withdraw lava core` would have also worked.
+**NOTE**: item names are not case-sensitive but the command name is.
+So, `!withdraw lava core` works but `!WITHDRAW Lava Core`
+does not work.